Jalopy-Tech/HP-Omen-15-macOS/README.md

 ### Complete Clover Setup

 I use a minimalist strategy for setting up my Clover configuration: I turn off all options unless they are necessary.
-The following are the options used for each Clover Configurator settings section (all other options are turned off/disabled) with screen shots included.
+The following are the options used for each Clover Configurator settings section (all other options are turned off/disabled).
 Make sure your EFI partition is mounted and open your Clover config file: /EFI/Clover/config.plist in ***Clover Configurator\***.
 Have only the following settings enabled (screenshots included):